paimagham/Handwritten-Digit-Recognition-ANN-MNIST/README.md

 ## Why I Built This

 I wanted to truly understand how neural networks learn, not just call a library function.
-Writing the math by hand — especially backpropagation — gave me a solid foundation that later helped me work on more advanced topics like reinforcement learning, where understanding how models learn from feedback is essential.
+Deriving and coding backpropagation by hand gave me a solid foundation in the mechanics of training — knowledge that later supported my work in reinforcement learning, where understanding how models learn from feedback signals is essential.